jwtowner/lug/README.md

     // Define a rule that matches a number or a parenthesized expression rule Factor = Number | ('(' > Expr > ')');

-    // Define a rule that matches a factor followed by zero or more '*' and a factor, and multiplies the factors rule Term = l%Factor > *('*' > r%Factor <[&]{ l *= r; }) <[&]{ return l; };
+    // Define a rule that multiplies the factors rule Term = l%Factor > *('*' > r%Factor <[&]{ l *= r; }) <[&]{ return l; };

-    // Define a rule that matches a term followed by zero or more '+' and a term, and adds the terms Expr = l%Term > *('+' > r%Term <[&]{ l += r; }) <[&]{ return l; };
+    // Define a rule that adds the terms
+    Expr = l%Term > *('+' > r%Term <[&]{ l += r; }) <[&]{ return l; };

     // Create grammar starting with an Expr and finishes by matching end-of-input